-Don’t throw away those turkey bones and make a rich flavorful stock in your slow cooker, use this stock for soups and stews.
+Don’t throw away those turkey bones and make a rich flavorful turkey stock in the slow cooker, use this stock for soups and stews.
 Also, this is delicious as a turkey bone broth to sip on.

 Broths and stocks are simple to make in the slow cooker.
+Try my slow cooker chicken stock if you need a chicken version.
 Also, try my Beef Bone Broth next time you have beef bones.
+We love to use use crockpot turkey stock in slow cooker turkey and dumplings.

-- I can not give an exact amount of how many cups of stock this makes.
+I can not give an exact amount of how many cups of stock this makes.
 It depends on how much water is added to your slow cooker, along with the other ingredients.
+You can estimate how much your batch will make by measuring the cups of water added.

 I do not add salt to my stock.
 Instead, I add salt to the recipe I use the stock in; that way, I can control how much salt is in my soup recipe.